P065B

 3

-Inspect the generator field control wiring between PCM and alternator for damage or poor connections.
+Inspect the generator control wiring between the PCM/control module and alternator, checking for chafing against engine hardware.

 -